liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

 	{
         public int ProductID { get; set; }
         public required string Name { get; set; }
-        public required string Description { get; set; }
         [Column(TypeName = "decimal(8, 2)")]
         public decimal Price { get; set; }
-        public required string Category { get; set; }
 	}
     ```
     >The `Price` property has been decorated with the `Column` attribute to specify the SQL data type that will be used to store values for this property.
 Not all C# types map neatly onto SQL types, and this attribute ensures the database uses an appropriate type for the application data.

 ##  5. <a name='CreatingtheDatabaseContextClass'></a>Creating the Database Context Class

-> The database context class is the bridge between the application and the EF Core and provides access to the application’s data using model objects.
+> The database context class is the bridge between the application and the EF Core and provides access to the application's data using model objects.

 6. Add a `Data` folder to the project.
 Add a class file called `ApplicationDbContext.cs` to the `Data` folder and defined the class shown below.